Jiff21/qa/README.md

 * If you have `export PATH="/usr/local/bin:$PATH"` in your bash_profile this will cause a module not found for some python imports.
 I suggest setting your python path with `export PATH="/Library/Frameworks/Python.framework/Verions/3.6/bin:${PATH}"` & `export PATH="~/Library/Python/2.7/bin:$PATH"`

 * pip install chromedriver_installer==0.0.6 not working in python 3.6 due to certificate issue.
 That's why I'm not using it.

+* Docker-Compose currently takes about 5GB of free space with docker images.
+Want to leave the demo Dockerfile here.
+For CI all tests off the same [docker image](https://hub.docker.com/r/jiffcampbell/qa_baglz/) for pre-built speed.